Johnson leaving US system in place as next Ryder Cup captain

 “I love going over there and competing.
 I love stretching myself.
 I love being uncomfortable,” Johnson said.
 “It is going to be hard.
 But it’s also just a beautiful opportunity to go out there and give these guys an avenue to be themselves and play with freedom and that’s kind of how I’m going to approach it.”

-The U.S. team went from eight automatic qualifiers and four captain’s picks to six of each when the last Ryder Cup was postponed due to the coronavirus pandemic and there was so much uncertainty with the PGA Tour schedule.
+The U.S. went from eight automatic qualifiers and four captain’s picks to six of each because of the COVID-19 pandemic in 2020 that left an uncertain PGA Tour schedule and eventually led the matches to being postponed one year.

-Johnson said it will stay the same for 2023 — six qualifiers, six picks.
-He also said the points system would remain the same, with points available this year only at the four majors, The Players Championship and the lone World Golf Championships event now on the schedule.
+Johnson said it will stay the same for 2023 — six qualifiers, six picks — with the same points system in place.
+PGA Tour players can earn points only at the majors, The Players Championship and a World Golf Championships event this year.
+And then in the Ryder Cup year. there will be points for every tournament (except opposite-field events), with the four majors getting one-and-a-half more points (double for the winner).

-In keeping with the guidelines that came out of the Ryder Cup Task Force in 2014, Steve Stricker goes from being a captain to one of Johnson’s assistants in Italy.
+In keeping with the guidelines that came out of the Ryder Cup Task Force in 2014, Steve Stricker goes from being the captain to one of the assistants.

+Johnson dodged all questions related to another potential assistant — Phil Mickelson.

+Four corporate sponsors have decided to end partnerships with Mickelson, while Callaway Golf has said it has put its relationship on pause.

-Mickelson was thought to be a shoo-in as captain for Bethpage Black in 2025, and future captains typically serve as an assistant.
+Mickelson was thought be a shoo-in as captain for Bethpage Black in 2025, and future captains typically serve as an assistant, as Mickelson was in Wisconsin last fall.

 “Given basically where we are right now, I have no idea what lies ahead as far as my vice captains and who is on this team,” Johnson said.